-My Daughter Summer is an active 2.5years old toddler who loves outdoor, animals, loves to climb anything and love to jump in puddles.
+My Daughter Summer is an active 2.5years old toddler who loves outdoor, animals, loves to climb anything and love to jump in muddy puddles.

 Few months ago we embarked into journey of nature-rich parenting.
 We decided to intentionally bring her out to nature everyday even just an hour.
-Nature helps her to calm down and to be focus.
+Nature helps her to calm down and to be focused.
 It also helps us to cut down screen times and great way to get fresh air and vitamin D.

 Due to the nature of our jobs we supposed to live in Kota kinabalu but we ended up living in Penang.
 I thought Penang has very little to offer when it comes to natural playground for my family (comparing it to Sabah) but I was wrong.

 We don’t bring her to big parks everyday but if we do the list below are our must go places.
 Theres a lot of things you can do here.
 The best part is that most of these places are free!
 We try to avoid arcades, crowded and noisy places and mall playgrounds.
 I believe these places doesn’t help my daughter as much as natural playground does.